-- 1. The cylinder with appropriate shielding gas, should be placed in a vertical position and secured against falling over in accordance with safety requirements (for gas cylinders under the influence). - 2.
+- The cylinder with appropriate shielding gas, should be placed in a vertical position and secured against falling over in accordance with safety requirements (for gas cylinders under the influence). - 2.
 Make sure that the valve cylinder is closed. - 3.
 Connect properly gas regulator to cylinder valve. - 4.
 Connect the gas hose into gas regulator outlet.
 Secure the connection with a special clamp. - 5.
-Connect the gas hose to the device (12) - 0
+Connect the gas hose to the socket in the machine (11).